 There are several SBAS systems serving different parts of the world.
 The Wide Area Augmentation System (WAAS) is currently available in the United States, including Alaska and Hawaii.
 The European Geostationary Navigation Overlay Service (EGNOS) offers coverage of Europe, parts of the middle east and northern Africa.
-The Multi-functional Satellite Augmentation System (MSAS) covers mainly Japan.
+The Multi-functional Satellite Augmentation System (MSAS) covers mainly Japan and parts of northern Australia.

-How does SBAS affect approach operations?
+How does SBAS AFFECT APPROACH OPERATIONS?

-LNAV/VNAV and LPV RNAV approaches use the accuracy of SBAS to include vertical (glide path) guidance capability.
+Both LNAV/VNAV and LPV approaches use the accuracy of SBAS to include vertical (glide path) guidance capability.
 The additional accuracy and vertical guidance capability allows improved instrument approaches to an expanded number of airports throughout the U.S.

-The implementation of LPV RNAV approaches further improves precision approach capabilities.
-RNAV LPV approaches are designed to make full use of the improved GPS signal from the SBAS.
-This approach combines localizer precision lateral guidance with vertical guidance similar to the typical Instrument Landing System (ILS).
-RNAV LPV approaches allow lower approach minimums.
+The implementation of LPV approaches further improves precision approach capabilities.
+LPV approaches are designed to make full use of the improved GPS signal from the SBAS.
+This approach combines the LNAV/ VNAV vertical accuracy with lateral guidance similar to the typical Instrument Landing System (ILS).
+LPV approaches allow lower approach minimums.